ori-drs/pronto-distro/README.rst

 Credits
 =======

-Originally Developed by Adam Bry, Abe Bachrach and Nicholas Roy.
+Originally Developed by Adam Bry, Abe Bachrach and Nicholas Roy of the `MIT Robust Robotics Group <http://groups.csail.mit.edu/rrg/>`_.

 Extended to support humanoid motion by Maurice Fallon with the help of the `MIT DARPA Robotics Challenge Team <http://www.drc.mit.edu>`_.